liqin-z/Beat-COVID-19-using-SIR-and-Graph-Neural-Networks/README.md

 </p>

 ## Data & Visualization
+- Source
-Contribution: API provided by CxZMoE: https://github.com/CxZMoE/nCoV
+  - API provided by CxZMoE: https://github.com/CxZMoE/nCoV (1.26 and before)
+  - API provided by TankNee: https://github.com/TankNee/nCoV-2019-DataAPI (1.29 and before)

-Geographical distribution of 2019-nCoV in China for the data up to 26 January.
+- Geographical distribution of 2019-nCoV in China for the data up to 26 January.
 (Wuhan province has over 1423 confirmed cases by 27 January, for better overall visualization we leave it blank for now.)

 <p align="center">
   <img src="https://github.com/graveszhang/2019-nCoV-Prediction-Model/blob/master/geomap.png" alt="Geo Map"/>